cocopuff2u/MOFA_WEBSITE/docs/macos_tools/app_icons.md

 - Provided in WEBP (for the web) and PNG (ideal for Company Portal, Self Service, etc.).
 Other formats available on request.
 - Details reflect the app/version the icon was pulled from.
 - Seeking older, regional, and special-edition variants.
+- Seeking guidance on dark mode icon variants.
 :::

 ::: tip Community help needed
 I'm only as good as my research.
-If you have older icons, special editions (e.g., Pride variants), or corrections to the current data, please open a PR or issue.
+If you have older icons, special editions (e.g., Pride variants), dark mode, or corrections to the current data, please open a PR or issue.
 :::